seant4/Anada-Engine/README.md

 # Anada Engine
-Nugget Engine is a game engine written in C++ on top of the SDL2 library.
-The goal is to create a simple and easy to use game engine for rapid development of 2d games.
+Anada Engine is a game engine written in C++ on top of the SDL2 library.
+The goal is to create a simple and easy to use game engine for rapid development of 2D games.
 ## Features:
-- 2d Graphics
+- 2D Graphics
 - I/O
 - Collision Detection
 - Physics